Get in the

 Fold and glue two sides of ghost together.

 Ghosts made from paper need to have two layers.
-Score the dashed line on the Happy Ghosts or Mad Ghosts or Ghostly Ghosts pattern with an empty balpoint pen then fold on the scored line.
+Score the dashed line on the Happy Ghosts, Mad Ghosts or Ghostly Ghosts patterns with an empty ballpoint pen, then fold on the scored line.
 Apply glue inside the fold to completely cover the back of one ghost.
 Press the two sides together and rub to remove air bubbles.

-Set the glued ghost aside for a few minutes before cutting out the ghost.
+Set the glued ghost aside for a few minutes before cutting it out.

 Step 3: Cut Ghosts